Kerr Geodesics in horizon-penetrating Kerr coordinates: description in terms of Weierstrass functions: Penrose diagrams and hypersurfaces of constant Kerr time

-The diagram shown in Fig.\ \ref{fig:penrose} is computed by a nearly standard Kruskal procedure, but a few details should be given in order to explain the plots of hypersurfaces of constant time $t^\prime$.
+Both diagrams shown in Fig.\ \ref{fig:penrose} are computed by a nearly standard Kruskal procedure (see, e.g., \cite{BoyerLindquist1967,Chrusciel2012}), but a few details should be given in order to explain the plots of hypersurfaces of constant time $t^\prime$.